garystafford/k8s-istio-observe-backend/README.md

 ## Optional: Build Kubernetes Deployment and Service Resources

-The Kubernetes Deployment and Service resources for (7) Go-based services were built using a common Jinja2 template (resources/services/templates/service.j2).
+The Kubernetes Deployment and Service resources for (8) Go-based microservices were built using a common Jinja2 template (resources/services/templates/service.j2).
 To re-build the YAML files, run the following script.

 ```bash
 cd golang-srv-demo/resources/services/templates